Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The "model" encapsulates all of the data and the behavior.
 It defines the full set of possible interactions with, or actions on, the data.
 It is generally embodied as a code module (a.k.a., a library, a package).
 Thus, the primary user user for a model is generally a programmer, and the interface is an [application programmers' interface (API)](https://en.wikipedia.org/wiki/API).

-The model is a functional entity in the sense of a "simulation".
-The model can be considered a type of organism, though generally a very simple organism.
-Besides behavior it includes data, which is the internal state of the organism, its "guts".
-The guts are often externalized as a storage format, such as a [relational database entity-relationship model](https://en.wikipedia.org/wiki/Entity–relationship_model).

-The "dead man" storage format is part of the functional model, but is presented separately often enough to call it out.

 #### Functional model: a simulation

 The model owns, encapsulates, protects, provides access to, all data.
 The model provides all behaviors that affect the internal state of the model, and which provide services to the "outside world".